 You can make a full spectrum of colors with homemade edible marshmallow play dough.
 Kids will have fun mixing colors together too!

-Decorate the Play Dough
+Decorate Your Play Dough

 I let my kids play with some sprinkles to decorate their homemade marshmallow play dough creations.
 Kids can also sample the dough, which tastes similar to lightly sweetened fondant.